viters/docs/reference/json-query.md

 ## Filtering by JSON

-You can use both the function notation and aliasses for filtering.
+You can use both the function notation and aliases for filtering.
 Using the function notation will not return the extracted data for the filter while with an alias you can include this in the fields list to retrieve that specific value.